6 Tips For Maximizing Space In Small RoomsFebruary 25, 2014

 Small rooms do not always allow the space you need for everything you want in your room.
 Think about the vertical area you have and make the most of it.
 Instead of a table with a lamp, use wall or ceiling mounted light fixtures.
-Try elegant track lighting styles to focus light exactly where it is needed.
+Try elegant and modern track lighting styles to focus light exactly where it is needed.

 For a truly custom home look, have a bookshelf built-in to a wall.
 You can use the entire wall or just a section of it.
 The shelving does not need to be deep, taking up precious floor space; it just needs to be functional.
 You can take this a step further by building bookshelves above a sofa or entertainment center.

 Use high-mounted shelving for plants and art objects.
 Higher shelves are a perfect choice for keeping art out of the way to avoid accidental bumping.
 Plants can also be hung from ceiling hooks, freeing up table and floor space.